premkaushik15/food-hut-web-application/README.md

 # food-hut-web-application
-this is a fullstack website
+this is a fullstack website.